Integrable viscous conservation laws: Introduction

 \item We study the well-posedness (existence, uniqueness and continuous dependence on initial data) for the periodic Cauchy problem for the equation \eqref{newIntro} (with $\epsilon=1$) locally in time, using the general techniques developed by Kato in \cite{Kato}, similarly to what has been done for the Camassa-Holm equation in \cite{Constantin}.
 More specifically, we prove that the periodic Cauchy problem for the equation \eqref{newIntro} is locally well-posed for $m\in H^1$, where $m=u-u_x$.
-It is a work in progress the determination of the conditions that guarantee the global well-posedness of the periodic Cauchy problem and the blow-up conditions in finite time, in full analogy with the results obtained for the Camassa-Holm equation~\cite{Constantin, CH}.
+It is a work in progress the determination of the conditions that guarantee the global well-posedness of the periodic Cauchy problem and the blow-up conditions in finite time, as it was done for the Camassa-Holm equation~\cite{Constantin, CH}.
 We note that in \cite{Es} well-posedness and blow-up properties have been studied for the two component generalization of the equation~(\ref{newIntro}) introduced in \cite{Ch} and \cite{Fa}.

 \item Using {\tt Mathematica} \cite{W} we investigate numerically the Cauchy problem for the equation\eqref{newIntro} assuming periodic boundary conditions.
 This has been done by converting the equation~(\ref{newIntro}) into a system consisting of an evolutionary PDE together with an ODE.
 The numerical integrator, based on the method of lines for solving the PDEs, applies a pseudo-spectral method or a spatial discretization with finite differences of the $4$th order.
-We perform numerical simulations with very simple initial data such as translated sinusoidal waves with different wave lengths and observe that solutions behaviour is as expected: the initial datum evolves in low viscosity regime approaching the gradient catastrophe and the steep profile so created is asymptotically dissipated.
-We also provide numerical evidence of the existence of initial conditions for which the solution breaks in finite time similarly to what happens for the Camassa-Holm equation in \cite{Constantin}.
+We perform numerical simulations with very simple initial data such as translated sinusoidal waves with different wave lengths and observe that the solutions behaviour is as expected: the initial datum evolves in low viscosity regime approaching the gradient catastrophe and the steep profile so created is asymptotically dissipated.
+We also provide numerical evidence of the existence of initial conditions for which the solution breaks in finite time similarly to what happens for the Camassa-Holm equation~\cite{Constantin}.

+\item We give a proof of the quasi-triviality for scalar evolution equations, which is more elementary and alternative to the one provided in \cite{LZ}.
+Inspired by the work \cite{BGI}, our approach is based on the semiclassical expansion of solutions.
+We show how to use transport equations to construct an extension of the quasi-Miura transformation that preserves the initial datum.
+In the case of the Burgers equation, we find recurrence relations at all orders for the aforementioned transformation, and provide evidence that the obtained asymptotic expansion coincides with the one constructed via the Laplace method, starting from the solutions of the heat hierarchy.